AlbercikNTHW/30day-challange/day18 - BlinkerFluids/Readme.md

 The target uses an outdated version of the `marked` Markdown parser (< v4.0.0) that is vulnerable to CVE-2021-23639.
 This flaw allows an attacker to inject and execute arbitrary JavaScript on the server during the Markdown-to-HTML conversion phase.

-Under the hood, `marked` let you specify a “lang” hint on fenced code blocks (e.g. ```js) and would invoke that language’s runtime when rendering.
+Under the hood, `marked` let you specify a “lang” hint on fenced code blocks and would invoke that language’s runtime when rendering.
 By abusing the `js` hint, you can call Node’s `require("child_process").execSync()` to run shell commands.
 Since the parser runs as part of the invoice-creation API, your payload executes on the server with full privileges.

 The typical exploitation flow is:
 <ul>